Printer Friendly Send to Friend

 This rule does not preclude related employer (e.g., a parent company and its subsidiary) from filing petitions on behalf of the same alien for different positions, based on a legitimate business need.

-Even though not fair to others, there is no rule that prohibits multiple unrelated employers from filing H1-B petitions for the same alien beneficiary (future H-1B worker).
+Even though it is not fair to others, there is no rule that prohibits multiple unrelated employers from filing H1-B petitions for the same alien beneficiary (future H-1B worker).

 Mailing H-1B Petition Subject to Cap